 - NEW BOOKINGS: We’re now offering full refunds for all new bookings if your booking is cancelled due to COVID-19.

 - EXISTING BOOKINGS: If you have paid your deposit or balance: monies will be retained by us and may be used as a travel credit towards any future holiday.

 - You have the opportunity to defer and all monies paid will be held as a future holiday booking payment.

 - You can hold on to your travel credit until you feel comfortable to re-book on a future tour.

 - The travel credits cannot be exchanged against money during their validity but are transferable and if you are not able to travel they can be used by a member of your family, a relative or a friend of yours so they can serve as gift vouchers too.

-*Goodwill Credits: in circumstances where customers have received discretionary credits on amended/cancelled bookings prior to the Covid-19 pandemic – refund values outwith the travel credit validity period will be net of this credit amount.
+*Goodwill Credits: in circumstances where customers have received discretionary credits on amended/cancelled bookings made prior to the Covid-19 pandemic – refund values will be net of this credit amount.

 We will not be responsible for any collateral losses suffered by you, including flight costs and other prepayments, nor for any costs involved in quarantining or reorganising travel.

 Travel insurance for new bookings: You must always ensure that you have adequate travel insurance for your trip.
 You must be covered for Medical Expenses and Medical Emergency Repatriation in the event of illness or injury.
 We also strongly recommend that you add a CFAR (‘Cancel for Any Reason’) coverage.